 Tory Lanez gets 10 years in prison for shooting Megan Thee Stallion

-LOS ANGELES (AP) — A judge sentenced rapper Tory Lanez to 10 years in prison Tuesday for shooting and wounding hip-hop superstar Megan Thee Stallion.
+LOS ANGELES (AP) — A judge sentenced rapper Tory Lanez to 10 years in prison Tuesday for shooting and wounding hip-hop superstar Megan Thee Stallion in the feet, bringing a conclusion to a three-year legal and cultural saga that saw two careers, and lives, thrown into turmoil.

 Los Angeles Superior Court Judge David Herriford handed down the sentence to the 31-year-old Lanez, who was convicted in December of three felonies: assault with a semiautomatic firearm; having a loaded, unregistered firearm in a vehicle and discharging a firearm with gross negligence.

-The sentence brings an end to a dramatic trial that created a cultural firestorm in the hip-hop community, churning up issues including the reluctance of Black victims to speak to police, gender politics in hip-hop, online toxicity, protecting Black women and the ramifications of misogynoir, a particular brand of misogyny Black women experience.
+From the initial incident in the Hollywood Hills in July of 2020, to the marathon two-day sentencing hearing, the case created a firestorm in the hip-hop community, churning up issues including the reluctance of Black victims to speak to police, gender politics in hip-hop, online toxicity, protecting Black women and the ramifications of misogynoir, a particular brand of misogyny Black women experience.

-Herriford said it was “difficult to reconcile” the kind, charitable person and good father many people described Lanez as being during the sentencing hearing with the person who fired the gun at Megan.
+Herriford said it was “difficult to reconcile” the portrait Lanez’s friends and family painted during the hearing of a kind, charitable person and good father to a 6-year-old son with the person who fired the gun at Megan.

 “Sometimes good people do bad things,” Herriford said.
 “Actions have consequences, and there are no winners in this case.”

-Megan testified that Lanez fired the gun at the back of her feet and shouted for her to dance as she walked away from an SUV in which they had been riding in July 2020, after leaving a pool party at Kylie Jenner’s Hollywood Hills home.
+Megan testified during the trial that Lanez fired the gun at the back of her feet and shouted for her to dance as she walked away from an SUV in which they had been riding, after leaving a pool party at Kylie Jenner’s home.
 She had to have surgery to remove bullet fragments.
+She revealed who had fired the gun only months later.

-Lanez asked Herriford for mercy just before the judge delivered his sentence.
-Lanez requested either probation or a minimal prison sentence.
+Lanez asked Herriford for mercy just before the judge delivered his sentence, requesting either probation or a minimal prison sentence.

 “If I could turn back the series of events that night and change them,” I would, Lanez continued.
 “The victim was my friend.
 The victim is someone I still care for to this day.”

-He added, “Everythig I did wrong that night, I take full responsibility for.”
+He added, “Everything I did wrong that night, I take full responsibility for.”

+Lanez appeared stunned while the sentence was read, but had no audible reaction.
+His family and fans in the courtroom also remained quiet after the sentence.

+The rapper was given about 10 months of credit for time he’s served, most of it spent in jail since his conviction in December.

 “I don’t think anybody ever gets over that,” he said of their youngest child, whose legal name is Daystar Peterson.
 “But his music became his outlet.”